 "The essential American soul is hard, isolate, stoic, and a killer.
 It has never yet melted." - D.H.
 Lawrence

-Today's video features an excerpt from D.H.
-Lawrence's famous novel, Lady Chatterley's Lover, read by Dame Judi Dench.
+Today's video features a reading from D.H.
+Lawrence's famous novel, Lady Chatterley's Lover, performed by Dame Judi Dench.
 Enjoy!